-Mermaid Melody is a magical girl anime about three 14-year-old girls that are secretly mermaid princesses tasked with the protection of the seas.
+Mermaid Melody is a magical girl anime about three teenage girls that are secretly mermaid princesses tasked with the protection of the seas.
 They lead a normal everyday life while on land, but when trouble arises they don cute outfits and fight against a variety of bad guys by singing for them.
 It is absolutely, 100% certainly a shoujo series and at a time where the mahou shoujo genre began to turn its eyes towards the largely-male otaku audience I find that kind of purity interesting.

-It shares a release year with Lyrical Nanoha and Pretty Cure, but even though it targets a younger, female demographic, I still found the show legitimately interesting from that viewpoint and managed to enjoy it rather well.
+Mermaid Melody shares a release year with Lyrical Nanoha and Pretty Cure, but even though it targets a younger, female demographic, I still found the show legitimately interesting from that viewpoint and managed to enjoy it rather well.
 While you won’t get any badass fighting scenes or delicious fanservice, the show is excellent for entertaining a younger audience and those who are unashamed about enjoying shoujo.

 #2 The villains

-The story pits our three protagonists against Mikeru, an angelic being looking to absorb their power and resurrect a race of ancient creatures like him.
+The story of Mermaid Melody pits our three protagonists against Mikeru, an angelic being looking to absorb their power and resurrect a race of ancient creatures like him.
 To help capture the mermaid princesses he employs a variety of different sub-villains, all of which are thoroughly enjoyable.
 The Black Beauty Sisters are a twin couple of deep-sea angler fishes given Human form that sing songs so dark it hurts the mermaids, Lady Bat is an eccentric person with a love for illusions whose mysterious voice puts people in a trance, Lanhua’s party music forces people to dance endlessly, and the fairy Alala is an idol singer so obnoxiously upbeat I am not even sure if her songs have magic power or are just physically painful to listen to.